A note on closed subgroups of compact Lie groups

 \subsection{Lie primitive subgroups}

-In \cite{Griess}, Griess defined a notion of ``Lie primitivity'' for finite subgroups of Lie groups which is an analogue of ``primitivity'' for linear representations.

-Recall that, a linear group $S\subset\GL(V)$ is {\it primitive} if there are no nontrivial decompositions $V=\oplus_{i}V_{i}$ such that $S$ permutes $V_{i}$.
-A finite subgroup $F$ of a connected Lie group $G$ is {\it Lie primitive} if whenever $H$ is a closed Lie subgroup such that $F\subset H\subset G$, then $H$ is finite or $H=G$.
+In \cite{Griess}, Griess defined a notion of ``Lie primitivity'' for finite subgroups of linear algebraic groups as an analogue of ``linear primitivity'' for linear representations.
+Recall that, linear representation $V$ of a group $S$ is {\it primitive} if there are no nontrivial decompositions $V=\oplus_{i}V_{i}$ such that $S$ permutes $V_{i}$.
+A finite subgroup $F$ of a connected Lie group $G$ is called {\it Lie primitive} if whenever $H$ is a closed linear algebraic subgroup such that $F\subset H\subset G$, then $H$ is finite or $H=G$.

-From the above definition, if a connected non-abelian Lie group $G$ has a finite subgroup $F$ which is primitive, $G$ must be semisimple, since otherwise $F\subset H=F\cdot Z_{G}\subset G$, $H$ is not finite and $H\neq G$.
-When $G=\SL(V)$, if $F$ is a finite Lie primitive subgroup, then the representation $V$ of $S$ must be primitive.
-Unfortunately primitive finite subgroups of $\SL(V)$ are not necessary Lie primitive, for example, we know, $A_5$ has an inclusion $A_5\subset\SO(3,\bbC)$.
-The corresponding inclusion $A_5\subset\SL(3,\bbC)$ is not Lie primitive by definition.
-But, as the corresponding representation of $A_5$ on $\bbC^{3}$ is irreducible and $A_5$ is a simple group, we see $A_5\subset\SL(3,\bbC)$ is primitive.
+From the above definition, if a group $G$ with non-abelian Lie algebra has a finite (Lie) primitive subgroup $F$, $G$ must be semisimple, since otherwise $F\subset H=F\cdot Z_{G}\subset G$ with $H$ is non-finite and $H\neq G$.
+When $G=\SL(V)$, if $F$ is a finite Lie primitive subgroup, then the representation $V$ of $S$ must be linear primitive.
+On the other hand, primitive finite subgroups of $\SL(V)$ are not necessary linear primitive.
+For example, $A_5$ has an inclusion $A_5\subset\SO(3,\bbC)$, the corresponding inclusion $A_5\subset\SL(3,\bbC)$ is not Lie primitive by definition.
+But, as the corresponding representation of $A_5$ on $\bbC^{3}$ is irreducible and $A_5$ is a simple group, we see it is linear primitive.